 Additionally, implement systems to monitor controlled documents, track review dates, and establish feedback channels.
 This will allow for continuous improvement of documents and the overall solution.

-Microsoft 365 document management solutions work best when built on strategy, governance, and user-centric design.
+Business document management solutions in Microsoft 365 work best when built on strategy, governance, and user-centric design.
 By combining SharePoint’s foundational capabilities with Omnia’s intranet platform, you can deliver a scalable document experience that supports compliance, empowers employees, and improves daily workflows.

 Dive into the content below to learn more about successful intranets.